vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

     ```

     Capture the latest version from the previous command.
-If there are multiple versions available check the "RELEASED-AT" to collect the version of the latest one.
-This document make use of version  2.43.0+vmware.2-tkg.1 for installation.
+If there are multiple versions available, check the **RELEASED-AT** to collect the version of the latest one.
+This document uses the version  2.43.0+vmware.2-tkg.1 for installation.

 2. Retrieve the template of the Prometheus package’s default configuration: